 If you hold an Allowed General Unsecured Claim, you will receive a Pro Rata Share of funds determined to be available for general unsecured creditors.
-The starting point for this determination is the amount of Unrestricted Funds, that is, funds determined not to be subject to the lien of the Noteholders.
-Unrestricted Funds are first used to pay Priority Claims arising before the Confirmation Order and expenses of the Plan Trustee in administering the case after the Confirmation Order ("Plan Expenses").
+The starting point for this determination is the amount of Estate Funds, which are first used to pay Priority Claims arising before the Confirmation Order and expenses of the Plan Trustee in administering the case after the Confirmation Order ("Plan Expenses").
 Remaining funds are to be distributed pro rata to holders of Allowed General Unsecured Claims.
 You will be entitled to payment as funds become available or, if later, when your claim is Allowed.
-Please note that your General Unsecured Claim will be treated the same no matter which of the Debtors (or more than one) is liable for your claim.10
+Please note that your General Unsecured Claim will be treated the same no matter which of the Debtors (or more than one) is liable for your claim.